spoike/pico8-workshop/1-getting-started.md

 From left to right, they are: Code editor, Sprite editor, Map data editor, Sound effect editor, Music editor.

-To get started lets draw a sprite and write a program that just that sprite with the `spr` function.
+To get started lets draw a sprite and write a program that just that sprite with the `SPR` function.

 > ## 1.7 Open sprite editor by clicking on the second tool icon at the top right
 >